 The GHHIN is a unique user interface platform for the diverse global community working to address the risks of extreme heat to health.
 It will providing a range of knowledge brokering services to its members and create a global common space to promote evidence-driven interventions, shared-learning, co-production of information, synthesis of priorities and capacity building that can empower multi-disciplinary actors (e.g. health system practitioners, government authorities, community service organizations, urban planners, and the meteorological community) to take more effective and informed life-saving preparedness and planning measures.
 GHHIN seeks to serve as a catalyst, knowledge broker, disseminator of good practices, and a forum for facilitating exchange and identifying needs.
-In order to synchronize learning across global to local heat-health related activities.
-GHHIN will propose a common framework that can be used as appropriate by members in their own work, to help connect local efforts and learning into the global dialogue.
+In order to synchronize learning across global to local heat-health related activities, GHHIN will propose a common framework that can be used as appropriate by members in their own work, to help connect local efforts and learning into the global dialogue.
 It is a voluntary member-based initiative with a light-touch governance process initially supported by the WHO/WMO and US NOAA, and driven forward through inputs from other key partners.

 Operationalization of GHHIN calls for 5 key elements in 2017/2018: